streetsidesoftware/cspell/packages/cspell-grammar/README.md

 # `cspell-grammar`

-CSpell Grammar is used define the parts of a document that is spell checked.
+CSpell Grammar is used to generate a parser.
+The Parser is used to add context / scope to parts of a document, making it easier to define the parts to spell spell checked.

-In addition to being the cause of performance issues by end users, the existing `ignoreRegExpList` and `includeRegExpList` is too limited.
+This is to address the issues and limitations related to `ignoreRegExpList` and `includeRegExpList`.

-The grammar is use to add `scope` to sections of a document.
+The parser is use to add `scope` to sections of a document.
 The `scope` can then be used to apply spell checking rules.

 Example: Only check comments and strings